jstrait/beats/README.markdown

 Beats runs from the command-line.
 Run `beats -h` to see the available options.
 For more detailed instructions, visit <https://beatsdrummachine.com/usage/>.

-Check out [this tutorial at beatsdrummachine.com](https://beatsdrummachine.com/tutorial/) to see an example of how to create a beat from sratch.
+Check out [this tutorial at beatsdrummachine.com](https://beatsdrummachine.com/tutorial/) to see an example of how to create a beat from scratch.

 What's New in v2.1.2